Bristol School Streets: Whitehall Primary School

 The main aims of Bristol School Streets are to:

-• To reduce traffic danger and congestion in the area, Bristol City Council is turning a section of Johnsons Lane, a section of Johnsons Road and Woodcroft Avenue into a walking, wheeling, cycling and scooting-only zone at school start and finish times.
+To reduce traffic danger and congestion in the area, Bristol City Council turned a section of Johnsons Lane, a section of Johnsons Road and Woodcroft Avenue into a walking, wheeling, cycling and scooting-only zone at school start and finish times.

-There will be physical barriers, managed by school staff placed at two points at the boundaries of the zone.
-The two points where there will be physical barriers are at the junction of Johnsons Lane and Oakleigh Avenue and at the junction of Johnsons Road and Stepney Road.
+There are physical barriers, managed by school staff placed at two points at the boundaries of the zone, at the junction of Johnsons Lane and Oakleigh Avenue and at the junction of Johnsons Road and Stepney Road.

 To help with the closure, a new one-way has been introduced on Woodcroft Avenue going southbound, and the existing one way on Johnsons Lane is extended up to the junction with Oakleigh Avenue.
 Introducing a part-time one way system is considered unsafe, and so these one-ways will be in use 24-hours a day, seven days a week.
 People travelling by cycle are exempt from this restriction.